FlyingNarwhal/FlyingNarwhal.github.io/README.md

 # JoeDahle.github.io
-Joe Dahle | Front End Web Developer
+##Joe Dahle | Front End Web Developer

-This site has moved to joedahle.me, and will not be receiving regular updates.
+**NOTE: This repository will be moving soon.**

-Although, the master branch for this project will continue to receive regular commits as I see fit.
+This is a personal website for myself to showcase projects, and is still under development.

+###Upcoming features
+Personal Blog